securego/gosec/README.md

 #### Annotating code

-In cases where Gas reports a failure that has been verified as being safe.
-In these cases it is possible to annotate the code with a '#nosec' comment.
+As with all automated detection tools there will be cases of false positives.
+In cases where Gas reports a failure that has been manually verified as being safe it is possible to annotate the code with a '#nosec' comment.

 The annotation causes Gas to stop processing any further nodes within the AST so can apply to a whole block or more granularly to a single expression.